 Have you been injured in an accident as a result of a drunk driver being served too much alcohol at a bar?
 Or have you been injured as a result of a bar or tavern serving you too much alcohol and letting you drive home?
-If so, contact Horowitz Injury Law, a team with nearly 35 years of experience in commercial host liability cases, as you may be eligible to receive compensation for your injuries.
+If so, contact Horowitz Injury Law, a team with 35 years of experience in commercial host liability cases, as you may be eligible to receive compensation for your injuries.

 A commercial host is legally obligated to monitor their customer’s level of impairment and to not serve alcohol to someone who is intoxicated.
 In cases where a patron of a bar is impaired by alcohol, the commercial host has a responsibility to ensure that the intoxicated individual is not permitted to operate a motor vehicle; this requires affirmative action by the bar owner to arrange alternative transportation for the intoxicated patron or take other reasonable steps to prevent the individual from driving a motor vehicle.

 In Ontario, there is a recognized duty of care owed by commercial hosts towards individuals who are sold alcohol while on their premises and to third parties who are injured by the impaired driver.
 In addition, there is a statutory duty, under the Liquor License Act, for the bar owner to not serve an intoxicated patron or over-serve to the point of intoxication, which could give rise to civil liability.